 ● If you make or sell books, offer your customers discounts or some special goodies.
 If you run a bookshop a special 5% discount, or free shipping costs, will make your clients happy.
 Don’t forget to announce it with #PhotoBookDay on your usual social media channels.

-Use the image of the 5th anniversary stamp with the profile of Anna Atkins with lots of her seaweed on her head, that you will find on this site, to add to your visuals.
-And please, tell us what you did for World PhotoBook Day 2017.
+We have some visuals you can use to add to your posters and social network communications that you will find on this site.
+And please, tell us what you did for World PhotoBook Day 2019.
 We hope we all have fun this day with photobooks.

 Organise!
 Participate!
 Celebrate!
-The World Photobook Day has been set up as a collaboration between the organizers of Photobook Club Madrid and Matt Johnston.
+World Photobook Day has been set up as a collaboration between the organizers of Photobook Club Madrid, Victoria Cooper, Doug Spowart and Matt Johnston.
 Celebrating the photobook, born in 1843.

 Bonifacio Barrio Hijosa

 Victoria Cooper + Doug Spowart